City Guides

 Why people are choosing Kelowna

-More than just migration patterns, Kelowna’s reputation has become part of the story.
-It regularly ranks among Canada’s most livable small cities, thanks to short commutes, accessible healthcare, and low pollution levels.
-The region’s four-season climate, hot, dry summers, mild winters, colourful falls, and blossom-filled springs, supports a year-round outdoor culture.
+Beyond migration patterns, Kelowna’s reputation is part of the pull.
+It regularly ranks among Canada’s most livable small cities, thanks to short commutes, accessible healthcare, and low pollution.
+The region’s four-season climate — hot, dry summers, mild winters, colourful falls, and blossom-filled springs — supports a year-round outdoor culture.
+Layer in Okanagan Lake, a thriving wine industry, and over 2,000 hours of sunshine each year, and it’s easy to see why the city is no longer just a tourist destination.

 Ontario/Alberta arrivals